 Do I need to register for summer football?

-NO. The MSHSL allows 11 contact days with our players in the summer.
+YES.
+The MSHSL allows 11 contact days with our players in the summer.

-There is no registration through the school or the MSHSL for summer football.
 Players need to do two things: register for the Summer Strength Program and the “O” & “D” Camp.

 Do I need a Physical for summer football?